jcvernaleo/brewing/Seasick-Brewing.md

 homebew size, 5-8 US Gallon batches this can be imported from land without much trouble.

+Anything larger than homebrew scale might further complicate importing fresh water for an ocean-based boat brew.
+With that said, the seemingly limitless fresh water from Great Lakes offer a tempting alternative (though, with their own set of issues - particularly the rather harsh winters they withstand).
+It's worth noting that water from the Great Lakes is incredibly desireable for brew operations.

 The second use of water is as a thermal reservoir, generally to cool the wort very quickly.
 In this case, brewing on a boat provides several new options as there is an effectively limitless thermal